siobhanlgorman/knits-and-pieces/TESTING.md

 For User Story testing first navigate to the [Knits and Pieces website](https://knits-and-pieces.herokuapp.com/)

-* As a shopper I want to be able to view a list of products so that I can select some to purchase [#1](https://github.com/siobhanlgorman/knits-and-pieces/issues/1)
+* **As a shopper I want to be able to view a list of products so that I can select some to purchase [#1](https://github.com/siobhanlgorman/knits-and-pieces/issues/1)**

 **Acceptance Criteria**: User can view list of products with image, title and price on Shop page

 **Testing Steps**:
-1. Click on Shop link in navigation menu to open dropdown menu
+1. Without logging in to the site click on the Shop link in navigation menu to open dropdown menu
 2. Click on All Products link to open up Shop page
+3. View list of products
-3. Click on Category link??
+4. Click on category label link

 **Expected Result**:
 - Shop page opens
 - Products diplay
 - Image and summary detail are visible
-- Links in product card work correctly??
+- Link works as expected

 **Actual Result**:
 - Shop page with list of individual products is displayed
+- Image and summary detail are visible
+- Link works as expected

 ![](documentation/screenshots/shop-page.png)

 **Pass/Fail: Pass**

-* As a shopper I want to be able to view individual products with all relevant details so that I can select some to purchase [#2](https://github.com/siobhanlgorman/knits-and-pieces/issues/2)
+* **As a shopper I want to be able to view individual products with all relevant details so that I can select some to purchase [#2](https://github.com/siobhanlgorman/knits-and-pieces/issues/2)**

 **Acceptance Criteria**: User can click on product image or text in Shop page to open full page detail **Testing Steps**:
-1. From the Shop page (see User Story test #1), click on a product image
+1. Without logging in from the Shop page (see User Story test #1), click on a product image
+2. Click on category label link
+2. Click on embedded link to custom order page if visible

 **Expected Result**:
 - Product detail card opens when product image is clicked
 - Full product detail card is displayed
-- All links in card work correctly??????
+- All links in card work correctly

 **Actual Result**:
-- Product detail card displays
+- Product detail card opens when product image is clicked
+- Full product detail card is displayed
+- All links in card work correctly

 ![](documentation/screenshots/product-detail-page.png)

 **Pass/Fail: Pass**

-* As a shopper I want to be able to easily identify special information about products eg discounts so that I can see the price, description, material, product image and size [#3](https://github.com/siobhanlgorman/knits-and-pieces/issues/3)
+* **As a shopper I want to be able to easily identify special information about products eg discounts so that I can see the price, description, material, product image and size [#3](https://github.com/siobhanlgorman/knits-and-pieces/issues/3)**

 **Acceptance Criteria**:  Tag is visible on products tagged with special information e.g. 'last few remaining', 'special offer' etc on Shop page and Product Detail Page.
-Products with tags can be accessed from navigation meny and link in banner
+Products with tags can be accessed from navigation menu and link in banner

 **Testing Steps**:
 1. Click on Shop link in navigation menu to open dropdown menu